-Other matters
+Other matter

-- a.
-We did not audit the separate financial statements of the components included in the standalone financial statements of the Holding company whose financial statements reflect total assets (before consolidation adjustments) of Rs.
-12.77 crores as at 31 March 2024, total revenue (before consolidation adjustments) of Rs.
-14.18 crores and net cash flows (before consolidation adjustments) amounting to Rs.
-0.95 crores for the year ended on that date, as considered in the consolidated financial statements.
-These separate financial statements of the components have been audited by the other auditor whose reports have been furnished to us and our opinion, in so far as it relates to the amounts and disclosures included in respect of these components, and our report in terms of sub-section (3) and (11) of Section 143 of the Act, in so far as it relates to the aforesaid components is based solely on the reports of the other auditor. - b.
-We did not audit the financial statements of 7 subsidiaries, whose financial statements reflect total assets (before consolidation adjustments) of Rs.
-860.25 crores as at 31 March 2024, total revenues (before consolidation adjustments) of Rs.
-608.01 crores and net cash outflows (before consolidation adjustments) amounting to Rs.
-14.85 crores for the year ended on that date, as considered in the consolidated financial statements.
-These financial statements have been audited by other auditors whose reports have been furnished to us by the Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries is based solely on the reports of the other auditors.
+a.
+We did not audit the financial statements of seven subsidiaries, whose financial statements reflects total assets (before consolidation adjustments) of ₹ 924.81 crores as at 31 March 2025, total revenues (before consolidation adjustments) of ₹ 594.08 crores and net cash inflows (before consolidation adjustments) amounting to ₹ 12.54 crores for the year ended on that date, as considered in the consolidated financial statements.
+These financial statements have been audited by other auditors whose report have been furnished to us by the Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries is based solely on the report of the other auditors.

-Our opinion on the consolidated financial statements, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of the above mattes with respect to our reliance on the work done and the reports of the other auditors.
+Our opinion on the consolidated financial statements, and our report on Other Legal and Regulatory Requirements below, is not modified in respect of this matter with respect to our reliance on the work done and the report of the other auditors.